Information, guidelines and policies for MD students

 All Harvard faculty, staff and students must follow the University's policies and guidelines found on the Harvard University coronavirus 2019 webpage.
 This page includes important guidance for remote courses, travel policies, campus restrictions, and visiting or returning to campus.

-As of Monday, March 16, all HMS MD program classes, both Pathways and HST (Health Sciences and Technology), are being taught remotely.
 Your instructors will contact you with specific instructions on how to login.
 Please see the HMS IT Work Remotely webpage for instructions on how to download the Harvard versions of Zoom or Webex.
-All students will remain enrolled.

 What about my clerkship responsibilities?